YangLIN1997/AWS-MLOps-CI/README.md

 Yes.
 For the endpoint deployment, test is employed on the 'staging' endpoint to check if it is in service, has data capture enbaled and able to be invoked.

 10. security/monitoring
+Yes, even API endpoint requires the API key and the post usage is also limited.

 11. document
 Yes.